wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 ## Performing a Transaction

 With the application now having access to an established `Session`, the application can now utilize it in order to request specific transactions from the user.
-Continuing with the example code above, the `session` instance in the application state provides a `transact()` that can be called to start this process.
+Continuing with the example code above, the `Session` instance in the application state provides a `transact()` that can be called to start this process.

 ```ts
 const result = await session.transact(data)
 ```

-This method similar to `login()` is an asynchronous call that triggers the `UserInterface` to start the flow for a user to sign the transaction.
+This method, similar to `login()`, is an asynchronous call that triggers the `UserInterface` to start the flow for a user to sign the transaction.
 The `data` required for this call must be that of [TransactArgs](https://wharfkit.github.io/session/interfaces/TransactArgs.html).
-The simplest variant of this data is a single action, which the application can provide similar to the example below.
+The simplest variant of this data is a single action, which the application can provide -- similar to the example below.

 ```ts
 const data = {